Step 3: Admission process for incoming students

 When the letter of acceptance has been sent, the University as a public authority is responsible for ensuring that the student's study needs are met in accordance with the agreement with the partner university.
 The letter of acceptance should be sent no later than November for studies starting in January and no later than May for studies starting in August.
 Remember that the letter of acceptance may need to be sent earlier if the student will need to apply for a residence permit or visa.

 The electronic letter of acceptance is sent directly to the student through LINK and this is considered valid when the student applies for a visa or residence permit for studies in Sweden.
 The administrative officer at Student Experience and Mobility will send a list of all admitted students to the Swedish Migration Board to facilitate the process.

-Ladok identity and student account
+Ladok: identity, courses and student account

 In connection with the student being admitted in LINK and receiving the letter of acceptance, information will be generated that forms the base on which the Ladok identity is created.
 Admitted students will be exported from LINK and sent to Ladok for registration by administrators at Student Experience and Mobility at the External Relations division.
 The exporting date is usually in mid November/May.
 The exact dates will be announced by External Relations.

 After the LADOK registration, the international coordinator has to add both the exchange package and the expected participation to all the courses that his/her own students have been admitted to.
 This is also done for the following courses:

 - SVE - Continued Swedish Language Course